uPortal-Project/uPortal/CONTRIBUTING.md

 Your potential bugfix or improvement or new feature should be represented by a JIRA issue in the issue tracker.
 (You'll also need this JIRA issue key in your topic branch name and in your commit messages, below.)

-You should probably post on uportal-dev@ signaling your intentions and inviting early input and feedback.
+You should probably post on [uportal-dev@][] signaling your intentions and inviting early input and feedback.

+Perhaps uPortal adopters on [uportal-user@][] will be interested in helping to validate requirements and design?

 You may be able to find others to collaborate with for mutual benefit.